afcarl/6.857-lecture-notes/l18-zero-knowledge.md

 **Theorem:** Protocol is zero-knowledge.

-**Proof:** After a round is over, verifier has `a, c, r` and they are all random elements of `Z_q`.
+**Proof:** After a round is over, verifier has `a, c, r` and they are all random elements of `G_q`.
 Prover hasn't given verifier any info because the verifier could compute `a` given `c` and `r`.